mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 ## Renaming a file from File Explorer

-**ProTip:** Be sure to remove `/docs` and `/test` if you forked Minimal Mistakes.
-These folders contain documentation and test pages for the theme and you probably don't want them littering up your repo.
-{: .notice--info}

 ### Step 1 -- Open File Explorer

 Use one of the following methods to open File Explorer:

-1. Click the Windows Start button
+1. Press the Windows **Start** button
-2. Press the Windows Key + E
+2. Press the Windows **Key** + **E**

 ### Step 2 -- Find the file to rename

-Use the sidebar to navigate to the directory where the file is located.
-If you know the fie name but aren't sure where the file is located, type the file name into the Search Tool box.
+Use the left sidebar to navigate to the directory where the file is located.
+If you know the fie name but aren't sure where the file is located, type the file name into the **Search Tool**.

-**Note:** Learn more about using File Explorer Search Tool in the tutorial How to Search for Files Using the File Explorer Search Tool.
+Learn more about using File Explorer Search Tool in the tutorial [How to Search for Files Using the File Explorer Search Tool](https://).
 {: .notice--info}

 ### Step 3 -- Rename the file

-Once you've found the file in File Explorer, there are several ways to rename it.
-You can highlight the file and press the F2 key on your keyboard or you can right click the file name.
-The steps for each method are listed below.
+Once you've located the file, there are several ways to rename it:

-### Pressing the F2 key
+#### Highlight the file and press the F2 key

-1. Select the file to highlight it
+1. Click the file to highlight it
 2. Press the F2 key on your keyboard
-3. Type in the new name
+3. Type the new name into the text box
 4. Press the Enter key on your keyboard

-### Right clicking on the file
+#### Right click the file and click the rename button

-1. Right click the file
+1. Right click the file name
-2. Click the rename icon
+2. Click the **Rename** button
 3. Type in the new name
 4. Press the Enter key on your keyboard

-## Renaming a file using the "Save A Copy" feature of an application like Microsoft Word
+## Renaming a file using the "Save As" function of WordPad

-Applications that run on Windows often provide a way to browse the file system, open a file and save it with a different name.
-Microsoft Word provides this feature.
-Follow the steps below to open a file in Microsoft Word and rename it.
+Applications that run on Windows often provide an interface to browse the file system.
+You can use the interface to open a file and save it with a different name.
+WordPad provides this feature.
+Follow the steps below to open a file in WordPad and rename it.

-### Step 1 -- Open Microsoft Word
+### Step 1 -- Open WordPad
 ### Step 2 -- Click File > Open
-### Step 3 -- Click File > Save A Copy
+### Step 3 -- Click File > Save As

 ## Renaming a file from the command prompt